 In response to the article, GOP consultant Sage Naumann then shared a partial photo of a check on Twitter several days later that he claimed had come from McKean and was used to pay for the Loveland property.
 Asked if he was working for McKean, Naumann said he wasn’t, but that he was “just a friend.”

-Last week, McKean confirmed that the check — written in the amount of $132,366 — was his.
+In late May, McKean confirmed that the check — written in the amount of $132,366 — was his.

 Naumann’s May 17 Tweet read, “Maybe, just maybe, he [McKean] doesn’t want to send private financial information to a Democratic campaign organization masquerading as a newspaper?
 I asked him — here’s what he paid.
 You can invoice [Austin] Hein’s campaign for your work.”